qgroom/ias-dwc-proposal/proposal.md

 Adapted from [http://rs.tdwg.org/dwc/terms/Occurrence](http://rs.tdwg.org/dwc/terms/Occurrence)

 *“A statement about the continued presence of a Taxon at a Location.
-Recommended best practice is to use the vocabulary of the IUCN term for *Presence*.”*
+Recommended best practice is to use the vocabulary of the IUCN term for Presence.”*

 ##Suggested controlled vocabulary